pailhead/three-instanced-mesh/README.md

 # NOTE

+Just include it and it should work :)
-~~this works only on r78~~, see this [pull request](https://github.com/mrdoob/three.js/pull/10750) for discussion, and this [fork](https://github.com/pailhead/three.js/tree/InstancedMesh) if you want to build it for r84 **and have shadows enabled**.
-Otherwise, including this once will patch the provided instance of three and you'll have `THREE.InstancedMesh` available as a constructor.
+~~this works only on r78, see this [pull request](https://github.com/mrdoob/three.js/pull/10750) for discussion, and this [fork](https://github.com/pailhead/three.js/tree/InstancedMesh) if you want to build it for r84 **and have shadows enabled**.
+Otherwise, including this once will patch the provided instance of three and you'll have `THREE.InstancedMesh` available as a constructor. ~~

 # Usage